Melatonin Make You Feel Groggy? Try This Sleep Supplement Instead

 Some supplemental forms of the mineral magnesium can lead to a gentler wakeup than melatonin, Rountree explains*.
 That's because, "magnesium helps to calm down the central nervous system (CNS), which helps to prepare the brain to turn off and also to keep it functioning at a calmer level throughout the night,*" he says.

-It's no wonder magnesium+ has gotten rave reviews from those who previously reached for other sleep aids: "I am very caffeine- and blue-light-sensitive and used to take melatonin at night but found that it often did not work. mindbodygreen's natural, gentle magnesium+ formula has effectively solved my sleep issues," Amy Shah, M.D., integrative medicine doctor, says of the product. "magnesium+ is my go-to when I need a deep, restful night of sleep."
+It's no wonder sleep support+ has gotten rave reviews from those who previously reached for other sleep aids: "I am very caffeine- and blue-light-sensitive and used to take melatonin at night but found that it often did not work. mindbodygreen's natural, gentle sleep support+ formula has effectively solved my sleep issues," Amy Shah, M.D., integrative medicine doctor, says of the product. "sleep support+ is my go-to when I need a deep, restful night of sleep."

 The bottom line.